 Basic Course: The Basic Course is open to all students interested in basic leadership and military skills training without any military obligation.

-EWU Army ROTC prepares students to succeed in any competitive environment.
-The leadership training and experiences that students have in Army ROTC will provide them with a foundation to become commissioned US Army Officers upon graduation.
+Army ROTC prepares students to succeed in any career field.
+The leadership training and experiences students obtain in Army ROTC provides a foundation for excellence even if they only participate in portions of the program.

-Learn more about Branch specialization in the U. S. Army
+Learn more about the career fields Officers can pursue.
+Click here to view Branch specialization in the U. S. Army

-Upon completion of Officer Branch training and a first assignment, Army Officers may pursue additional specialized training and/or postgraduate education opportunities.
-They will be assigned to advanced leadership positions and to staff positions in upper management.
-Also, they may develop doctrine, teach military tactics or serve as advisors.
+After their first assignment, Army Officers may pursue specialized training and/or postgraduate education opportunities.
+They will be assigned to advanced leadership or staff positions in upper management.
+They may also develop doctrine, teach military tactics or serve as advisors.

 View the original version of this page.